brendan-corrigan/eventual.ly/README.md

 ---

-### <span style="color: #3498DB;">Thanks</span>
+### Thanks

-**<span style="color: #8E44AD;">Claire Seah:</span>** Data and AI Product Manager with a keen understanding of how AI can enhance user experiences and business outcomes and a passion for exploring the boundless potential of Generative AI.
+**Claire Seah:** Data and AI Product Manager with a keen understanding of how AI can enhance user experiences and business outcomes and a passion for exploring the boundless potential of Generative AI.
 [LinkedIn](https://www.linkedin.com/in/claire-seah/)

-**<span style="color: #8E44AD;">Mathias Beeh:</span>** HCD Manager, bringing a wealth of creativity, strategic insight and a knack for generating innovative ideas.
+**Mathias Beeh:** HCD Manager, bringing a wealth of creativity, strategic insight and a knack for generating innovative ideas.
 Mathias ensures that every aspect of our product aligns seamlessly with the needs of users.
 [LinkedIn](https://www.linkedin.com/in/mathiasbeeh/)

-**<span style="color: #8E44AD;">Ong Yi Ting:</span>** Designer for Data and AI projects who transforms complex concepts into visually compelling and user-friendly experiences with her meticulous attention to detail and sharp eye for aesthetics.
+**Ong Yi Ting:** Designer for Data and AI projects who transforms complex concepts into visually compelling and user-friendly experiences with her meticulous attention to detail and sharp eye for aesthetics.
 [LinkedIn](https://www.linkedin.com/in/yxtxng/)